beyond-the-cloud-dev/sosl-lib/website/docs/docs/overview.md

 **Solution**:
 1. **Small Selector Classes** - Selector class should be small and contains ONLY query base configuration (fields, sharing settings) and very generic methods (`byId`, `byRecordType`)
-2. **Build SOQL inline in a place of need** - Business-specific SOQLs should be built inline via the SOQL builder in the place of need.
+2. **Build SOSL inline in a place of need** - Business-specific SOQLs should be built inline via the SOSL builder in the place of need.
 3. **Do not spend time on selector methods naming** - Queries are created inline, so there's no need to find a name.
 4. **Keep Selector Strengths** - Set default Selector configuration (default fields, sharing settings), keep generic methods.